- About Us

 Douglas Fir and Larch all comes from sustainably managed UK forests.

-Yes we do.
-In fact we can offer a number of routes for you and your project depending on how involved you want to get.
+We can offer a number of routes for you and your project depending on how involved you want to get.
 We pride ourselves on being adaptable as every client, every project, is different.
 We aim to understand your particular situation and respond to deliver what you need.
 For many people that means us working as a contractor alongside your architect and builder to design and build a timber oak frame.

 For others we can put together a team to offer a package of frame, SIPS, oak frame glazing and joinery which essentially leaves you a watertight structure on site to be finished off by you or your builder.